e2b-dev/awesome-ai-agents/README.md

 	- Streamline customer support, onboard new team members, and more
 	- Load data from anywhere
 	- No-code: User-friendly interface to manage your datastores and chat with your data
-	- Securized API endpoint for querying your data
+	- Secured API endpoint for querying your data
 	- Auto sync data sources (coming soon)
 	- Auto generates a ChatGPT Plugin for each datastore